Award-Winning!

 Definition of I Do - We Do - You Do

-In education, the “I Do, We Do, You Do” approach is also called the “gradual responsibility method.”
-It is a form of scaffolded instruction that teachers can use while teaching a skill or process.
+In education, the “I Do, We Do, You Do”also known as the “gradual release of responsibility method,” is a form of scaffolded instruction that teachers can use to teach a skill or process.

 Here, the “I” is the you (the teacher), and the “you” is your students.
 The process is all in the name: First, the teacher models the skill or process.
 Then, the teacher offers guided support as the students complete the skill or process.
 Finally, the students apply the skill or complete the process on their own.